MUSICAL ICON SHEILA E. AND LIFELONG, CIVIL RIGHTS ACTIVIST DOLORES HUERTA, TO BE HONORED DURING WOMEN'S HISTORY MONTH CELEBRATION

 FEMME!
 POWER CONFAB & RETREAT SPONSORED BY AARP, AND COMCAST NBCUNIVERSAL TELEMUNDO IS SET TO RECOGNIZE "HER-STORY" PIONEERS, CHANGEMAKERS, AND DISRUPTORS

-LOS ANGELES, March 2, 2023 /PRNewswire-HISPANIC PR WIRE/--Acclaimed content and conference producer INGEÑUITY announces music icon Sheila E. and lifelong civil rights activist Dolores Huerta will be recognized during the debut of its Women's History Month celebration, FEMME!
+LOS ANGELES, March 2, 2023 /PRNewswire/ -- Acclaimed content and conference producer INGEÑUITY announces music icon Sheila E. and lifelong civil rights activist Dolores Huerta will be recognized during the debut of its Women's History Month celebration, FEMME!
 Power Confab & Retreat, sponsored by AARP, and Comcast NBCUniversal Telemundo.
 The two-day, in-person gathering is scheduled for March 29-30, at the Langham Huntington in Pasadena, California.

 The Power Confab & Retreat theme is Celebrate + Illuminate + Elevate.
 FEMME! will celebrate "her-story" by recognizing historical icons, while shining a light on today's changemakers and disruptors – making history on their own terms.
 FEMME! will also reveal success secrets by pulling back the curtain to share insights, wisdom, and experiences.
 The Power Confab will convene over 300 multicultural women leaders, executives, influencers, and entrepreneurs to lift each other up by connecting power across race, age, and sector.